 - Working with long lists in the Cookbook

 - Creating a ListView that loads one page at a time a community article by AbdulRahman AlHamali

 Since there are two separate threads for building and rendering, you have 16ms for building, and 16ms for rendering on a 60Hz display.
 If latency is a concern, build and display a frame in 16ms or less.
 Note that means built in 8ms or less, and rendered in 8ms or less, for a total of 16ms or less.
 If missing frames (jankyness) is a concern, then 16ms for each of the build and render stages is OK.

-If your frames are rendering in well under 16ms total in a profile build, you likely don’t have to worry about performance even if some performance pitfalls apply, but you should still aim to build and render a frame as fast as possible.
+If your frames are rendering in well under 16ms total in profile mode, you likely don’t have to worry about performance even if some performance pitfalls apply, but you should still aim to build and render a frame as fast as possible.
 Why?

-- Lowering the frame render time below 16ms may not make a visual difference, but it will improve battery life and thermal issues.
+- Lowering the frame render time below 16ms might not make a visual difference, but it improves battery life and thermal issues.

-- It may run fine on your device, but consider performance for the lowest device you are targeting.
+- It might run fine on your device, but consider performance for the lowest device you are targeting.

 - When 120fps devices become widely available, you’ll want to render frames in under 8ms (total) in order to provide the smoothest experience.

 If you are wondering why 60fps leads to a smooth visual experience, see the video Why 60fps?

 If you need to tune your app’s performance, or perhaps the UI isn’t as smooth as you expect, the Flutter plugin for your IDE can help.
 In the Flutter Performance window, enable the Show widget rebuild information check box.
 This feature helps you detect when frames are being rendered and displayed in more than 16ms.
 Where possible, the plugin provides a link to a relevant tip.